An on-demand event jointly hosted by the NAHT and Discovery Education.

 Andrew Hammond talks to experienced senior leader, educational consultant and Pathway author, Julie Keyes, about the challenges and the benefits of building effective partnerships with parents and carers.

 In this fireside chat, we consider the importance of the relationship between teacher and parent.
 Julie Keyes shares some tried and test strategies to strengthen and grow this partnership, including: how to enter parent meetings feeling empowered and confident; how to build trust and rapport; how to give honest and professional feedback when challenging situations arise.
 The session focuses on how, as leaders, we can support and empower our less experienced staff to feel confident in this important area of a teacher’s role.

-Experienced teacher and educational consultant, Julie Keyes, talks about her course, Building Parent Partnerships, for the Pathway Programme from NAHT & Discovery Education – launching in schools this September.
+Experienced teacher and educational consultant, Julie Keyes, talks about her course, Building Parent Partnerships, for the Pathway Programme from NAHT & Discovery Education

 Throughout my 15-years’ experience in schools, I have always been fascinated by the different approaches adopted by staff to engage and interact with parents.
 And through my intrigue, I have noticed distinct patterns and trends in the way in which these interactions manifest themselves over time.